INTERNATIONAL DOCUMENTARY + ART PHOTOGRAPHY PROGRAM

 12 MONTH PROGRAM 2026

-The Saturday seminars are taught by Werkstatt Berlin director, Michael Grieve.
+The Saturday seminars are taught by Werkstatt Berlin founder and director, Michael Grieve.
 The seminars are for the research, development and production of major projects.
-For the first 3 seminars assignments will be set that are designed to question the art/document relationship of a photograph, narrative and visual technique.
+For the first 3 seminars assignments will be set that are designed to question the fundamental dialogue of the document/art relationship of photography, narrative and visual technique.
 Participants will be provided with a reading list of photographic texts and reading material to study.

-The Sunday seminars will be taught by Patricia Morosan and Calin Kruse of Dienacht Publishing, and international guest lecturers.
-Calin Kruse will teach during the last 3 months of the program towards the development of making a book, involving narrative, sequence and design.
+The Sunday seminars are taught by Patricia Morosan and Calin Kruse of Dienacht Publishing, and international guest lecturers.
+Calin Kruse will introduce the development of making a book, involving narrative, sequence and design.

-The aim of the program is to produce an aesthetically strong and meaningful body of work that will be made into a book dummy and exhibited at a gallery space in Berlin and at the Festival Off during the Rencontres d’Arles.
+The aim of the program is to produce an aesthetically strong and meaningful body of work to be exhibited at a gallery space in Berlin and and the possibility of an exhibtion at the Festival Off during the Rencontres d’Arles.
+Please note that the program fee does not cover the costs of exhibitions.

 PROGRAM BEGINS IN 22-23 MARCH 2026